-With a predicted heatwave around Australia, our pets are at risk of developing heat stress.
-Animals lack the ability to sweat effectively sand they can overheat quickly.
+During summer, our pets are at an increased risk of developing heat stress.
+Animals lack the ability to sweat effectively and they can overheat quickly.
 All pets, irrespective of fur, feathers or scales are susceptible.
 Here are some tips to keep your pets comfortable and safe this summer.

 Top ten tips to staying cool this summer

 - Recognise the signs of heat stress and act fast.
 Quick action could save your pets life!
 Excessive panting, restlessness, vomiting and ‘brick red’ gums are common signs.

 - Provide plenty of cool, fresh water in multiple plastic or terracotta bowls or buckets, add ice blocks and take cold water and a bowl with you on outings.

 - Leave fans or the air-conditioner on all day (or during the hottest times of the day)

 - Avoid all exercise during the heat of the day, leaving this to the very early morning or if cool enough, at night-time.